Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

 - Requires completed projects through the 5-Day Framework
 - Enhanced by Deployment Integration for launched products

+### 3.9 Document Evolution Visualization System

+#### 3.9.1 User Stories

+**US9.1** [MVP-Core]
+**As a** non-technical founder,
+**I want to** see my documentation evolving in real-time alongside my AI conversation
+**So that** I can review and refine my thoughts as they develop into formal documents.

+**US9.2** [MVP-Core]
+**As a** product builder,
+**I want to** visualize connections between different elements of my requirements
+**So that** I understand how decisions in one area impact others.

+**US9.3** [MVP-Secondary]
+**As a** SaaS creator,
+**I want to** access previous versions of my documents
+**So that** I can revert to earlier ideas if needed.

+#### 3.9.2 Acceptance Criteria

+- Split-screen interface shows AI conversation and document preview side-by-side
+- Document updates in real-time as the conversation progresses
+- Visual indicators highlight newly added or modified content
+- Interactive elements allow editing directly in the preview pane
+- System automatically preserves document states at key milestones
+- Dependency visualization shows relationships between requirements
+- Version comparison tool identifies differences between iterations

+#### 3.9.3 Technical Considerations

+- Real-time markdown rendering and diffing
+- Canvas-based visualization for dependencies and relationships
+- State persistence across session interruptions
+- Optimized for both desktop and tablet viewing

+#### 3.9.4 Dependencies

+- Requires Integration with AI Prompt Engine for conversation capture
+- Provides input to Progress Dashboard for status tracking

 ---

 ## 4. Backend Processing Requirements